-Normal contributions, both from the members and from the employer, are accounted for on an accruals basis at the percentage rate recommended by the actuary in the payroll period to which they relate.
+Normal contributions, both from the members and from the employer, are accounted for on an accruals basis.
+The employer contribution rate is set at a percentage rate recommended by the actuary in the payroll period to which they relate.
+Employee contribution rates are based on employee salaries, set annually in accordance with LGPS regulations.